canhld94/pintos-ee415/project4_doc.md

 >> C5: When one process is actively reading or writing data in a
 >> buffer cache block, how are other processes prevented from evicting
 >> that block?
+Each page has its own reference counter.
+Each read/write to this page first increase the ref. count and decrease it when read/write is done.
+While running the clock algorithm, if the target page has reference counter > 0, we don't evict this page but search for other block.

 >> C6: During the eviction of a block from the cache, how are other
 >> processes prevented from attempting to access the block?
+Assume that we need to evict the block N to load new block M. Then in the worst case we need to write the contents of block N to disk and load the block M. We use an exclusive lock in each page to protect its metadata (which is different from read/ write lock to protect the actual data).
+During evicting the page (say, caching block N), we must acquire the exclusive lock of the page.
+Therefore, other process cannot access the metadata of this page and therefore, it cannot found that block N is caching in the page and therefore, we can safety write the content of N to disk.
 ---- RATIONALE ----

 >> C7: Describe a file workload likely to benefit from buffer caching,
 >> and workloads likely to benefit from read-ahead and write-behind.
+The buffer cache may be useful when:
+1. Working with a lot of files in the same directory: Then we must access the directory's data block many times for searching its contents.
+2. Working on update a large file: Then we must access the inode of this file very frequently to update the metadata and searching for the data block.

+The read-ahead is most benefit when we access many consecutive block, e.g. updating a very large file sequentially.
+The write behind is most benefit when we make a lot of small update on a block, i.e. update the inode metadata, then many update is batched to single update.

 			   SURVEY QUESTIONS
 			   ================